- Home

 Alternatively, if Tai Chi isn’t for you, yoga is another gentle activity that offers similar health benefits – balance being just one of them (more on that later!).

 There are also many simple balance exercises you can do at home.
-Just walking backwards and sideways can be effective, as can walking on your toes, your heels, or walking heel-to-toe.
+Just walking backwards and sideways can be effective, as can walking on your toes, heels, or heel-to-toe.
 Just remember to do the exercises next to a wall or chair in case you lose your balance.

 How regular exercise in mid-life can reduce the risk of chronic disease